TakwimuAfrica/Dashboard/README.md

 docker-compose up
 ```

-Once containers are up, visit `http:localhost:8080` and follow instructions for further installation of wordpress.
+Once containers are up, visit `http:localhost` and follow instructions for further installation of wordpress.

 HURUmap Dashboard uses a custom react javascript plugin called `hurumap`.
 HURUmap plugin allows you to define `HURUmap charts`, `Flourish Charts`, & `Chart Sections` and enable you to add charts to post/page content using [gutenberg editor](https://wordpress.org/gutenberg/).